haiwera-silk-cd/magento-devdocs/_includes/install/releasenotes/ee_install_20.md

 where `<version>` matches the version you want (for example, `2.0.10`)

-For example, to install 2.0.10 in the `magento2` directory:
+例如， to install 2.0.10 in the `magento2` directory:

 	composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.0.10 magento2